treeebooor/FullBodyFilter/README.md

 The model that was focused on is the DTEN ME model used for Zoom meetings virtual background.

 Openpose is used to filter the video for suitable frames, in particular single person full body frames.
-Mask R-CNN is used to generate human masks to use a train labels.
+Mask R-CNN is the teacher model that generates training labels.
 To find which images perform poorly on ME model, a comparison is done between ME masks and Mask R-CNN masks.
 The result is a set of images and masks that can be used as training data.

 <p align ="center">
   <img src="/img/overview.png" width="1000" />